 “Yea, that checks out I guess…” I said.

-“If the cops come,” he repeated, “I need you to call the American embassy, okay?
-Tell them I am an American citizen and I’m just here to teach English.
+“If the cops come,” he said, “I need you to call the American embassy, okay?
+Tell them I’m an American citizen and I’m just here to teach English.
 Tell them I’m NOT GAY.”

-“I mean I don’t care if you’re gay or not but you insisting that you’re not is making me think you are gay.”
+“I mean I don’t care if you’re gay or not—but your insistence that you’re not is making me think you are.”

 He shakes his head in disgust.
 “No bro… I was married to my ex-wife for SIX … YEARS … BRO … call her.
 She will tell you, I’m not gay.”

 The drip of the coffee slowed.
-I abandoned my morning breakfast and decided to grab the coffee and make a break for my room.
+I abandoned my morning breakfast and decided to make a break for my room.

-“Hey uhhh, good luck with this whole thing… whatever this is,” I quickly commented as I hightailed it out of the kitchen.
+“Hey uhhh, good luck with this whole thing … whatever it is,” I said as I hightailed it out of the kitchen.
 What a weird dude.

-I made it back to my room (I had opted for a private room since I was pretty flush with cash at the time) and started doing a little computer work while I let the caffeinated nectar of life permeate into my veins.
+I made it back to my room (I had opted for a private room since I was pretty flush with cash at the time) and started doing a little computer work while I let the caffeinated nectar of life permeate through my veins.

 I peeked my head out.
-No sign of the weird guido on the second-floor common room outside my door.
+No sign of the not-gay-guido on the second-floor common room outside my door.
 I headed downstairs, past the woman working the front desk, and back into the kitchen.

-There he was, still stirring his big pot of god-knows-what.
+There he was, still stirring his big cauldron of god-knows-what.
 Despite my fight-or-flight response commanding me to prance back to my room, I desperately needed food.
 We nodded at each other and I headed for the fridge.
-Silence for the first few moments, and then…
+Silence for the first few moments, and then …